hewison-chris/agora-cl-docs/website/docs/devtools/init-state.md

 go test ./beacon-chain/sync/initial-sync -v -failfast -tags develop -run TestBlocksQueue
 ```

-When it comes to system and integration testing, generally one is expected to do it manually: run the beacon node and see whether it was able to sync from genesis to the latest head.
+When it comes to system and integration testing, generally one is expected to do it manually: run the Agora node and see whether it was able to sync from genesis to the latest head.

 Variations include: stopping and restarting, stopping for a long time and then restarting, switching off access to the internet etc etc. Here is one way to do it: